IN THE NEWS

 • And More

-It is also common for abusers to threaten your immigration status, deport you or withhold your necessary documents.
-You are still eligible for VAWA if this occurs.
+It is also common for abusers to threaten your immigration status, deport you, or withhold your necessary documents.
+You will still be eligible for VAWA if this occurs.
 Please call Ybarra Maldonado Law Group at (602) 910-4040 if you need help from an experienced VAWA lawyer.
-Our team will provide more information on the VAWA requirements or need help filling out a VAWA self petition.
+Our team will provide more information on the VAWA requirements or need help filling out a VAWA self-petition.

 Self-petitioners must be able to prove that they have suffered abuse from and have a qualifying relationship with a U.S. citizen or LPR to receive VAWA benefits.
 Those with qualifying relationships include: